What To Know When Taking a Pregnancy Yoga Class

 Understanding Pregnancy Yoga

-As your body changes you may experience issues such as lower back pain, pelvic pain, balance problems, and postural changes.
+As your body changes in pregnancy you may experience issues such as lower back pain, pelvic pain, balance problems, and postural changes.
 Pregnancy Yoga’s gentle strengthening and stretching asanas can help with these issues.

-It is advised to wait until at least 12 weeks before attending any fitness classes such as yoga.
-If in doubt, check with your doctor who will assess your pregnancy and see what poses you can safely practice in class.
+It is advised to wait until at least 12 weeks before attending any fitness classes, and this also applies to yoga.
+If in doubt, check with your doctor who will assess your pregnancy and see what poses you can practice safely in class.

 maternity classes london